KDD-OpenSource/wRaR/README.md

 ```

 ## How to use
 Here is a quick example of running wRaR.
-It uses pandas dataframes
+It uses [Pandas](http://pandas.pydata.org) dataframes
 ```
 import wrar
 import pandas as pd